axiom-data-science/portal-docs/DataMap.rst

 #.
 View the station's historical data
 #.
 View information about the station itself from the organization that maintains it

-Adding Data to a Comparison Chart
+Add Data to a Comparison Chart
 ---------------------------------

 Comparison charts appear below the map and allow you to plot similar data from different sensors.
 To add data from a saved chart to a comparison chart, follow these steps: